greenwyrt/plover2CAT/docs/discussion/development.md

 Paragraphs with certain styles could get a highlight color.

-## Custom classes for stroke
+## Custom classes for text objects

+*This idea is only partially implemented*

 The `userData` for each text block is just a list of three-element lists.
 This works well for just simple time-stroke-string.
 Professional CAT programs can do things such as display conflicts and index entries.
-However, those have either variable lengths or are zero in length and have to be treated differently than normal steno.
+However, those have either variable lengths or are one in length and have to be treated differently than normal steno.
 With custom classes, non-stroke entities can emit custom len values, and be handled differently in export.

 This likely requires changing the `.transcript` file format in some way, likely a major revision.
 This should be done before adding images/tables.